What this notice is about

 - Review this notice with your tax preparer.

-- Review the rules for claiming the premium tax credit and make sure that you are eligible for the credit.
+- Review the rules for claiming the PTC and make sure that you are eligible for the credit.

-- For additional information on the premium tax credit, see Publication 974, Premium Tax Credit.
+- For additional information, refer to Publication 974, Premium Tax Credit (PDF).

-While most returns are accepted as filed, some are selected for examination.
-The IRS examines (or audits) some federal tax returns to determine if income, expenses, and credits are being reported accurately.
-The IRS selects returns for examination using various methods which include random sampling, computerized screening, and comparison of information received by the IRS such as Forms W-2 and 1095-A. Having your return selected for examination does not suggest that you made an error or were dishonest.
+While we accept most returns as filed, we select some for examination.
+We examine (or audit) some federal tax returns to determine if income, expenses, and credits are being reported accurately.
+We select returns for examination using various methods which can include random sampling, computerized screening, and comparison of information we received such as Forms W-2 and 1095-A. If we selected your return for examination, it doesn’t suggest that you made an error or were dishonest.

 What do I need to send?

-Refer to Form 14950 we sent with your notice.
+Refer to Form 14950 (PDF) we sent with your notice.
 It explains what supporting documentation to send.